Gigaspaces/xap-docs/site/content/xap110/query-geospatial.markdown

 Lucene needs to store some files to maintain its indexes.
 The location of these files can be set using the `com.gs.foreignindex.lucene.work` system property (if not set, defaults to `user.home`).
 Within this directory, a sub directory is automatically created for each space (for example, `LuceneRoot/space_container1:space/entries/`

+{{%note%}}
-{{<infosign>}} This default will be changed in one of the upcoming milestones - if the space is deployed in a processing unit, it will use its working directory instead, so data will be automatically deleted when the processing unit is undeployed.
+ This default will be changed in one of the upcoming milestones - if the space is deployed in a processing unit, it will use its working directory instead, so data will be automatically deleted when the processing unit is undeployed.
+{{%/note%}}

 # Limitations